China backs shutting Ukraine out of Nato

 Germany told its citizens to leave Ukraine "urgently" on Saturday while German airline Lufthansa suspended flights to Kyiv and Odessa.

-Kamala Harris, the US vice-president, underlined that the US still was "open to a diplomatic solution"
+Kamala Harris, the US vice-president, underlined that the US still was "open to a diplomatic solution".

 Her administration and the European Union had prepared a coordinated set of sanctions to impose on Russia, were it to invade Ukraine.

-EU commission President Ursula von der Leyen told the Munich conference that the bloc would be doing "everything" it could do to reduce dependency on Russian gas in the long term.
+EU Commission President Ursula von der Leyen told the Munich conference that the bloc would be doing "everything" it could do to reduce dependency on Russian gas in the long term.

 "A strong EU cannot be reliant on an energy supplier that threatens to start a war on the European continent," von der Leyen said.